SobblesBobbles/Algorithm-Experimentation/README.md

 ## Modifying the efficiency
 I found that the complexity was better than Dijkstra but it still created timing issues over larger grid sets (over 1000 nodes).
 So I thought about what A* was trying to achieve.
-A* was using distance as a variable when computing the list of suitable paths.
+A* was using distance as a variable when computing the list of prioritised paths.
 So I concentrated on that, A to B with C being the current Node inbetween A and B, I used X as the distance between C and B and multiplied its importance in determining the X value.

 This actually created a much faster result although further testing remains to see if it works is always 100% correct.